 Reasonably available control technology (RACT) is the lowest emission limitation that a particular source is capable of meeting by the application of control technology that is "reasonably available" considering technological and economic feasibility.
-RACT applies to existing stationary sources, and EPA recommends that major stationary sources be the minimum starting point for RACT analysis (Calcagni, 1991).
-Generally, it is recommended that RACT be applied to existing sources in the nonattainment area that are reasonable to control, based on the attainment needs of the area.

 Sac Metro Air District's various fugitive dust and combustion restriction rules have been applied to major stationary sources within Sacramento County to reduce PM10 emissions and meet RACT requirements.

-In addition to RACT for major PM10 stationary sources22, CAA Section 189(e) suggests that moderate PM10 nonattainment areas apply RACT for major stationary sources of PM10 precursors, unless EPA determines such sources do not contribute significantly to
+In addition to RACT for major PM10 stationary sources22, CAA Section 189(e) suggests that moderate PM10 nonattainment areas apply RACT for major stationary sources of PM10 precursors, unless EPA determines such sources do not contribute significantly to PM10 exceedance levels (Calcagni, 1991).
+The District has applied RACT rules to existing NO_X sources.
+The NO_X RACT evaluation of reduction measures was completed to satisfy the ozone nonattainment mandate (Sac Metro Air District, 2017).
+That evaluation demonstration also satisfies the RACT requirements for PM10 required due to the secondary formation of atmospheric ammonium nitrates, which are a significant component of PM10 concentrations in the Sacramento area.